iceyouyou/UUMarqueeView/README.md

     // 'data' is the element of data source array which set in '-(NSArray*)dataSourceArrayForMarqueeView:'.
     UILabel *content = [itemView viewWithTag:1001];
     content.text = data;
 }

+- (void)didTouchItemViewAtIndex:(NSUInteger)index forMarqueeView:(UUMarqueeView*)marqueeView {
+	// if 'touchEnabled' is 'YES', this will call back when touch on the item view.
+	// if you ever changed data source array, becareful in using the index.
+    NSLog(@"Touch at index %lu", (unsigned long)index);
+}
 ```